 Earnings Per Share (EPS) is a matrix that tells the earnings earned by one share of the company.
-In the calculation of EPS, consideration of Common Stock (total number of outstanding shares) takes place.
+In calculating EPS, consideration of Common Stock (total number of outstanding shares) takes place.
 In the calculation of EPS, consideration of the Treasury Stocks does not take place.

-As we all know the biggest attraction and rights of subscribing or purchasing common stock to have unfettered voting rights for all the matters of the company.
-Therefore, all the common stock holders will have a right to vote in every Annual and Extra-Ordinary General Meetings (AGM/EOGM) of the company.
+As we all know, the biggest attraction and right of subscribing or purchasing common stock is to have unfettered voting rights for all the matters of the company.
+Therefore, all the common stockholders will have a right to vote in every Annual and Extra-Ordinary General Meetings (AGM/EOGM) of the company.
 They have indirect involvement in the decisions making of the company.
 However, such an opportunity and right to vote in the AGM/EOGM of the company is not available to Treasury Stockholders.
 They are mostly the owners of the company and have direct involvement in the decision-making of the company.

 Common shares are recorded in the liability section of the Balance Sheet under the head of share capital.
 Additional issuances of common stocks are added to the share capital of the Company.
 Treasury shares are deducted from the share capital of the Company under the liabilities side of the balance sheet.